tersesystems/echopraxia-plusakka/README.md

 object HelloWorldFieldBuilder extends HelloWorldFieldBuilder
 ```

-Akka Typed logging uses the SLF4J logger API by default.
+Akka Typed logging uses the SLF4J logger API when exposing `context.log`.
 You can use the "Direct SLF4J API" from Echopraxia to pass through conditions and fields through markers, and arguments can be passed through the field builder interface as usual.

 ```scala
 object HelloWorld extends HelloWorldFieldBuilder {